 That depends on how much snow falls and how fast.
-However, based on snow accumulation, it will usually take between 12-16 hours to completely plow all City streets inclusive of lane ways.
+During a typical storm, it can take between 12-16 hours to completely plow all City streets inclusive of lane ways.

 How many pieces of equipment does the City use to maintain its streets during a snow event?